http://www.fpnotebook.com/

-- Precautions
+-

-- Aspirin is lifelong therapy that should not be interrupted for surgery following stroke, Acute Coronary Syndrome, or coronary revascularization
+- Should not be interrupted for surgery following stroke, Acute Coronary Syndrome, or coronary revascularization

 - This is regardless of time since vascular event or procedure

-- Clopidogrel (Plavix) in combination with Aspirin should be continued at least until endothelialization of the stent or lesion can reasonably be expected
+- Should be continued at least until endothelialization of the stent or lesion can reasonably be expected

-- For Drug-eluting Stents this duration is for a minimum of 1 year and may extend 2-3 years especially in high risk patients (see below)
+- For Drug-eluting Stents this duration is for a minimum of 1 year

-- Physiology: Antiplatelet agents and bleeding risk
+III.
+Physiology: Antiplatelet agents and bleeding risk

-- Physiology: Stent and coronary lesion endothelialization
+IV.
+Physiology: Stent and coronary lesion endothelialization

 - Stents and coronary lesions act as unstable Plaque until fully covered by a cellular layer

-- Bare metal stents are completely covered by smooth muscle within 6 weeks and by endothelium within 3 months
+- Bare metal stents are completely covered by Smooth Muscle within 6 weeks and by endothelium within 3 months

 - Drug eluting stents require 1-3 years for endothelialization